Cricket: Zimbabwe V Sri Lanka Scores - UrduPoint

 Cricket: Zimbabwe V Sri Lanka Scores

-Brief scores at lunch on the first day of the second Test between Zimbabwe and Sri Lanka at the Harare Sports Club Ground on Monday
+Brief scores at tea on the first day of the second Test between Zimbabwe and Sri Lanka at the Harare Sports Club Ground on Monday